Turnage-Digital/Lister/ARCHITECTURE.md

 - Mapping between write models and views.
     - AutoMapper profiles translate persistence entities to view models (e.g., `ListsMappingProfile`).
     - Query services return projection models tailored for reads; commands operate on `IWritable*` via aggregates.

-## Aggregate Design

-- Aggregates are responsible for enforcing invariants; they never talk to EF/DbContexts directly.
-- All persistence happens through the module unit of work + stores.
-Aggregates call store methods such as `GetListByIdAsync`, `GetItemByIdAsync`, `SetBagAsync`, `SetStatusesAsync`, etc.
-- Store `Get*` methods must return a *fully hydrated* aggregate root.
-For example, `ListsStore.GetByIdAsync` eagerly loads columns, statuses, transitions, and history so that the aggregate has everything it needs to validate rules without issuing extra queries.
-If you add new invariant-sensitive data, make sure the store hydrates it.
-- Aggregates never partially load state.
-If a method needs a list, call `GetListByIdAsync` and pass the result around;
-  do not create ad hoc projections or rely on lazy loading.
-- Store `Get*` methods are strictly for mutation flows; they return exactly one aggregate root (or null).
-They are not query APIs—use read models for reporting/listing screens.
-- Aggregates orchestrate multiple stores through `IListsUnitOfWork`, ensuring that state changes stay within a single transaction and that `UnitOfWork.SaveChangesAsync` can dispatch domain events in the correct phase.
-- When aggregates need supporting data (e.g., status transitions, notification rules), they request it via store APIs.
-  Stores remain thin on business logic but handle hydration, materialized histories, and entity tracking.

 ## Value Objects & Serialization